TechItAllServices/TechItAllServices-Main/protocols/emergceny_protocols/EMERGCENY_DETONATION_PROTOCOL.md

 An Emergceny Destruction of the servers will happen.

 There is a **10 MIN** countdown till the servers are destoryed.
-All server personnel is to evacuate to the **EVAC DOIMAN** the second code black is called.
+All server personnel is to evacuate to the **EVAC DOMAIN** the second code black is called.
 Code black instrustion are in effect!